Univ.-Prof. em. Dr. Ludwig Spätling

-A deficiency arises when
+A deficiency occurs when:

 A vitamin B12 deficiency can have very different causes, including: